sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 ---
 ### CASTING CALL FOR GOLDEN THREAD 2020 SEASON

-Golden Thread Productions is holding both General Auditions for its 2020 Season, and show-specific auditions for the fall production and world-premiere of *The Language of Wild Berries*.
-Equity and non-Equity actors are invited to audition.
+Golden Thread is working diligently to comply with San Francisco regulations in response to the COVID-19 pandemic.
+Accordingly, we will be conducting General Auditions by way of VIDEO SUBMISSION ONLY.
+There will be no in-person General Auditions on March 31, 2020.
+Auditions for *The Language of Wild Berries* will be held on May 26, 2020.
+Please review our audition instructions below:

+Equity Generals will be held by way of VIDEO SUBMISSION only.
+Equity and non-Equity actors are invited to submit auditions.
 Performers with movement, dance, and music backgrounds are encouraged.
 Actors of all ages, cultural backgrounds, and abilities are welcomed.
+You can find further instructions and submit your audition [HERE](https://docs.google.com/forms/d/1Qd3iiRlwbCw0MXwmSOqktMEo_Rk9BaRt8lciaO51aog/edit).
+Deadline: April 30, 2020

+Auditions for *The Language of Wild Berries* will take place on Tuesday, May 26, 2020

 ---

-**When:**
-Equity Generals - Monday, March 30, 2020 12-4pm
-The Language of Wild Berries - Tuesday, March 31, 2020 5-9pm

 **Where:**
 Potrero Stage, 1695 18th Street, San Francisco, CA

 **Contact:**
-auditions@goldenthread.org with your headshot and resume to request an audition
+auditions@goldenthread.org with your headshot and resume to request an audition on May 26, 2020.

 **Prepare:**
-- Generals: two-minute monologue that showcases your vocal, physical, and emotional range
-- *The Language of Wild Berries*: Sides will be available on site.
-If this is the first time you are auditioning for Golden Thread, please prepare a two-minute monologue.
+The script will be emailed to you upon confirmation of your appointment.
+Sides will be available at the audition.

 **Play Details:**
 *The Language of Wild Berries*